-I hesitantly pressed the go-live button for the very first time on Thursday 25th June.
-Within seven days I had reached Affiliate status on Twitch, and had amassed a core group of regular viewers who continued to return to my streams.
+I hesitantly pressed the go-live button on Twitch for the very first time on Thursday 25th June.
+Within seven days I had reached Affiliate status, and had collected a core group of regular viewers who continued (for some reason) to return to my streams.

 For anyone who's thinking about getting started with streaming live coding, here's six valuable lessons I learned in my first six weeks on Twitch, and hopefully it makes you a little less hesitant about going live yourself.